welldonestudio/welldonestudio.github.io/docs/code/deploy-and-run/near.md

 ## Compile

 :::info
+Six compilation options are now available in WELLDONE Code: `Rust`, `CARGO-NEAR`, `EMBED-ABI`, `AssemblyScript`, `JavaScript`, and `TypeScript`.

-WELLDONE Code provides four choices for compilation - We now only support the AMD compilation server, however, we will shortly add support for the ARM compilation server.
+We now only support the AMD compilation server, however, we will shortly add support for the ARM compilation server.
 :::

 - Select the project you want to compile in the **PROJECT TO COMPILE** section.